TechieSingh/Final-project-ST-Prompt-eng/docs/PDF_DOCUMENTATION_TEMPLATE.md

 ### 1.1 Project Overview

-The Educational Content Generator is a sophisticated generative AI system designed to create high-quality educational materials using Retrieval-Augmented Generation (RAG) and advanced prompt engineering techniques.
-The system addresses the real-world need for efficient, accurate, and customizable educational content creation.
+This project is an educational content generator that uses RAG and prompt engineering to create study materials.
+The idea was to build something that could help teachers and students create quality educational content quickly.
+It uses AI to generate study guides, quizzes, explanations, summaries, and practice problems.

 ### 1.2 Core Components Implemented

-This project implements **two core components** as required:
+I implemented **two core components** as required:

 1. **Retrieval-Augmented Generation (RAG)**
-   - Built a knowledge base using ChromaDB vector database
+   - Built a knowledge base using ChromaDB (vector database)
-   - Implemented document chunking and embedding strategies
+   - Document chunking and embedding
-   - Created effective retrieval and ranking mechanisms
+   - Retrieval system that finds relevant info
-   - Supports multiple document formats (PDF, TXT)
+   - Supports PDF and TXT files

 2. **Prompt Engineering**
-   - Designed systematic prompting strategies for different content types
+   - Different prompts for each content type
-   - Implemented context management for coherent generation
+   - Context management to use RAG info effectively
-   - Created specialized user interaction flows
+   - User-friendly interface
-   - Handles edge cases and errors gracefully
+   - Handles errors and edge cases

 ### 1.3 Application Type